DustinVK/HAA/README.md

 # HAA
-/FrontEnd - prototype user interface for a project I am working on
+/FrontEnd - prototype user interface for a project